 The NBN Atlas does not hold records of invasive non-native species (INNS) or injurious weeds using the same search criteria.

-There is an area of woodland listed as Ancient (of semi-natural origin) on the Ancient Woodland Inventory (AWI) approximately 70m west of the scheme extent at the nearest point.
+There are large areas of woodland listed as Ancient (of semi-natural origin) on the Ancient Woodland Inventory (AWI) on both sides of the trunk road throughout the scheme extent.